GVR Report cover 3D Printed Surgical Models Market Size, Share & Trends Report

 U.S. 3D printed surgical models market size, by specialty, 2020 - 2030 (USD Million)

-Specialty Insights
+Speciality Insights

 According to the WHO, worldwide, approximately 1.71 billion people suffer from musculoskeletal diseases.
 Low back pain is the sole top cause of disability in 160 different nations, and musculoskeletal diseases are the main cause of disability globally.
 Over the forecast period, the neurosurgery segment is anticipated to grow rapidly.
-This is attributed to the technological advancements in 3D printing methods and materials, as well as the increasing prevalence of neurological diseases, and the delicate architecture of the brain’s vasculature, which needs high degrees of precision in neurosurgery.
+This is attributed to the technological advancements in 3D printing methods and materials, as well as the increasing prevalence of neurological diseases and the delicate architecture of the brain’s vasculature, which needs high degrees of precision in neurosurgery.

 Technology Insights